sprague252/conda_local_shared/README.md

 ### Brief instructions for the impatient

 1. If you have not already done so, install this package on your shared drive (piratedrive) by cloning the GIT repository.
 On the ECU Macs, open a terminal and enter the following commands.

     `cd /Volumes/HOME/`
     `git clone https://github.com/sprague252/conda_user_shared.git`

 2. In the terminal, change directories to the directory on the shared drive containing this repository.
 On the ECU Macs, use the command:

     `cd /Volumes/HOME/conda_user_shared`

 3. Run the setup script with the `-a` option to install everything without prompts:

     `bash conda_user_install -a`

 3. Exit the terminal session and open a new one to use your newly configured `conda` files.

+4. When using an uninitialized ECU Mac, open the terminal and run the following command to configure the local portion.

+    `cd /Volumes/HOME/conda_user_shared`
+    `bash conda_user_install -l`

+    Note that the commands above assume you have this package installed in the directory `/Volumes/HOME/conda_user_shared`.
+After running
+    the install script, exit the terminal window and open a new one to start an initialized session.

 ### Detailed Instructions